Yakabuff/EECS-4441-Project/README.md

 - You will notice that some keys like PageUp output the word `PgUp` instead of actually performing its intended task.
 This is intentional; the typing test software does not have any use for these keys.

 - For laptops, you may not be able to access hotkeys involving the function keys eg: `+F1`.
 You will need to use the `fn` key in conjunction with the modifier in order to use that hotkey.
+  - If you have a Fn-lock feature on your keyboard, you can use that instead

 - Make sure to close the script after you're done with a trial